untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

             parent_key: "id"
             partition_field: "parent_id"
 ```
-We noted that the specification of components, like the record extractor, record retriever, and paginator is repetitive because there seems to be no way of defining shared configurations for all resources only once.
+We noted that the specification of components, like the record extractor, record retriever, and paginator is repetitive because we could not find a way of defining shared configurations for all resources only once.
-The dlt REST API Source, in contrast, allows us to configure commonly shared configurations only once in the [`"client"`](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api#client) config or in the [`"resource_defaults"`](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api#resource_defaults-optional) respectively.
+The dlt REST API Source, in contrast, allows us to configure commonly shared configurations only once in the [`"client"`](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api#client) config or the [`"resource_defaults"`](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api#resource_defaults-optional) respectively.
-Additionally, we noted that the Airbyte Low-Code CDK requires a configuration about the schema and primary key for each stream.
+Additionally, we noted that the Airbyte Low-Code CDK requires a configuration of the schema and primary key for each stream which the connector builder UI can luckily extracted from responses during development.
 In contrast, it is part of dlt's core functionality to automatically infer the schema and manage schema evolution with optional data contracts.
+Therefore, the schema configuration is not necessarily part of the source code.

-In a similar fashion, we continue defining all desired streams.
+Similarly, we continue defining all desired streams.
 We noticed that what takes only a single Python string in a single line of code using dlt requires about 22 lines of YAML configuration using the Airbyte Low-Code CDK.
-For dependent resources we require about 12 lines of Python code using dlt and about 20-35 lines of YAML using the Airbyte Low-Code CDK.
+For dependent resources, we require about 12 lines of Python code using dlt and about 20-35 lines of YAML using the Airbyte Low-Code CDK.

 See the full dlt REST API source implementation here.